 January bullet journal mood tracker

-Following the snowflake theme I made a large snowflake doodle which I will color each day with my mood of the day.
+Following the snowflake theme, I made a large snowflake doodle which I will color each day with my mood of the day.

-I used the same drawing ideas to make this large doodle, only difference I made space to fill up each day and added the dates.
+I used the same drawing ideas to make this large doodle, the only difference I made space to fill up each day and added the dates.